Parametric Design of a Cable-Driven Coaxial Spherical Parallel Mechanism for Ultrasound Scans: Preliminaries on Design Requirements for Haptic Interaction

-Typically, parallel mechanisms are arranged in a symmetric structure that defines a clear separation between the fixed base and the moving platform \cite{Taghirad2013ParallelControl}.
+Parallel mechanisms are commonly arranged in a symmetric structure that defines a clear separation between the fixed base and the moving platform \cite{Taghirad2013ParallelControl}.
 In architectures designed for rotational motion, such as spherical parallel mechanisms (see Fig.~\ref{fig:SPMandCSPM}a), this symmetry often results in a distinct center of rotation (CoR) where the joint axes intersect.
+While this characteristic is advantageous for achieving pure rotational motion, the location of the CoR is inherently fixed by the mechanism geometry.
 To date, most SPMs developed for medical applications have been optimized for scenarios where either the displacement at the instrument tip was negligible \cite{Stoianovici2013EndocavityManipulators} or the structural weight was not a primary concern \cite{Courreges2004AdvancesSystem}.
-Despite the advantages of these geometric arrangements in terms of stability and separation between translation and rotation, they may not adequately address certain requirements typical of clinical tasks.
+Despite the advantages of these geometric arrangements in terms of stability and separation between translation and rotation, these characteristics do not necessarily align with the requirements of physical interaction tasks in medical applications.
 For example, when the robotic arm is used to hold or manipulate tools in procedures such as Minimally Invasive Surgery (MIS) or Ultrasound Scanning (US), it must ensure a higher level of precision and safety.
-In such cases, an accurate and secure surgical procedure is difficult, as the mechanical point of rotation must be perfectly aligned with the tip of a medical instrument or probe.
-When the CoR is not located at the instrument’s tip, it is difficult for the operator to perform strictly rotational movements around the tool’s working point.
-When misalignment happens, dexterity diminishes, and the possibility of injuring tissue increases and becomes more uncontrollable \cite{Yang2025SensorlessEstimation}, \cite{Aflatooni2023AlignmentArthroplasty}.
+This requires the mechanical center of rotation to coincide with the tip of a medical instrument or probe.
+When the CoR is misaligned with the tool tip, pure rotational motion about the interaction point cannot be achieved, leading to reduced dexterity and increased risk of tissue damage \cite{Yang2025SensorlessEstimation}, \cite{Aflatooni2023AlignmentArthroplasty}.
 Studies in robotic ultrasound have shown that properly maintaining the probe orientation at a point of contact is challenging because small off-axis rotations significantly compromise image stability and diagnostic quality \cite{Ma2022A-SEE:Applications}.
 Similarly, remote center of motion (RCM) mechanisms for MIS are purposely configured to limit the rotation about the entry point, which serves to protect tissue integrity and improve operative ease \cite{Zhou2018NewSurgery}, \cite{Beira2011Dionis:Surgery}.
-To address this same need, parallel manipulator architectures are deliberately designed with all rotational degrees of freedom arranged about the tool tip, thereby fulfilling clinical requirements for accuracy and safety in medical robotics.
+Despite these developments, existing spherical and parallel mechanisms do not simultaneously address the combined requirements of low inertia, precise alignment of the center of rotation with an externally defined interaction point, and smooth, continuous motion.
+This limitation highlights the need for novel mechanism designs for medical interaction applications.